ngynjsn/AuctionHouse/README.md

 You must have at least one method that throws a checked exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected.

+- The robust class that I have designed and tested is the AuctioningList class in model.
-- Created an exception called EmptyListException which is thrown whenever a user is trying to retrieve an item from an empty list.
+Created an exception called EmptyListException which is thrown whenever a user is trying to retrieve an item from an empty list.
 This exception is thrown from model.AuctioningList in the method getFirstItem().
 It is used in ui.AuctionHouseConsole, ui.AuctionHouseFrame, and ui.AuctionHouseGUI for the purposes of: ending the auction house when the list is empty and failing to start the auction house when attemping to start the auction house with no items.